Building and Renovation Services FAQs

-Service connection time varies depending on the complexity of your project and the number of projects we have in progress.
-Connection can occur up to six weeks from the time that you submit your application.
+Service connection time varies depending on the complexity of your project and number of projects we have in progress.
+For information about your specific project, please talk with your Job Owner.

 How long does it take to schedule an initial site visit?

 You will be contacted by a PG&E representative within three days after we receive your application for gas or electric service.
 If it’s necessary to schedule a site visit, the typical wait time for an appointment is two weeks.